 Vehicles may be immobilized (booted) and seized from both public and private property.
 Fines of up to $10,000 for individuals or $25,000 for corporations can be issued to anyone who obstructs or interferes with the seizure of a vehicle, or tampers with an immobilization device.

 You have 30 days from the date your vehicle is impounded to pay outstanding parking tickets and/or register your vehicle.
 If an impounded vehicle is not claimed within 30 days, it may be sold at a public auction or scrapped to recover the amount of unpaid fines.

-Seized vehicles can be reclaimed at the Impound Lot: 150 Jonathon Avenue, Saskatoon.
+Seized vehicles can be reclaimed at the Impound Lot located at 150 Jonathon Avenue in Saskatoon.

 - Monday to Friday, 8:00am to 7:00pm

 - A valid driver’s license or other Government-issued ID

 - Payment of all outstanding parking fines

 - Payment of all impound and tow fees (non-negotiable)

 - Towing: Actual cost of tow service (varies between $100.00-$200.00)

 - Impound Fee: $50.00